michal-zurkowski/cpuminer-gr/README.md

 If you get an "Unsupported error" (nearby red text "error"), use [raspbian-nspawn-64](https://github.com/sakaki-/raspbian-nspawn-64).
 You can do this by doing `sudo apt install raspbian-nspawn-64`.
 Note that installing this shell, plus updates, may bog down internet resources.
 This installs a 64-bit shell, which cpuminer-gr can be run in.
-After installed, reboot, and run `sudo apt update && sudo apt update -y`.
+After installed, reboot, and run `sudo apt update && sudo apt upgrade -y`.
 This updates and upgrades the packages, insuring it will work.
 Finally, run the commands under [Install](https://github.com/GL513/cpuminer-gr/#install).

 Note from Jay D Dee. repository